wevote/WeVoteCordova/README.md

 # The WeVoteCordova app for iOS and Android

+Apache Cordova allows one to take their pre-existing JavaScript WebApp, bundle it with some additional Cordova JavaScript and native code, and build an app for iOS or Android that can be released as an app in the App Store or Play Store.
+Cordova works perfectly well with React apps.

+For a very simple app, you literally just drop it into Cordova and go, for more complex apps (like ours) there are some changes to be made.
+See [Cordova JavaScript Differences](docs/Cordova%20JavaScript%20Differences.md).

 We use a very thin Apache Cordova wrapper to encapsulate the We Vote React WebApp.
+The WeVoteCordova side is so thin, that all it contains is Apache Cordova, some Documentation, and the iOS and Android config (and possibly a small amount of native code).
+All of the JavaScript and React code, and the libraries that they rely on, remains in the WeVote WebApp.

 Two target builds are planned for this Cordova app project, one each for iOS and Android.

 ## Installing the app: